Synomila

 You may delete your Synomila account from Account Settings.
 You may also disconnect linked social accounts from the Social Media Linking page.

-Account deletion removes account data according to the current application deletion workflow and any retention requirements that apply to service security, legal compliance, or operational records.
+Account deletion removes account data according to Synomila's deletion workflow, subject to limited retention for service security, legal compliance, fraud prevention, backup expiry, or operational records.

 Contact